-By the time we had paid to park, grabbed our gear and signed in at 5.45am, it was more like 70% full.
-We imagine by 6am it would have been full.
-Aiming for 5.30am arrival time should secure you a space in all seasons.
+By the time we had paid to park, grabbed our gear and signed in at 5.45am, the parking lot was at about 90% capacity.
+We imagine by 6:00 am it would have been completely full.

-If you don’t get a space, you will have to park at South Meadow Trailhead, 1 mile back up the road you drove down.
+If you don’t get a space in the Adirondack Loj parking lot, you will have to park at South Meadow Trailhead, 1 mile back up the road you drove down.
 Therefore, you would be looking at an additional 2 miles total hiking distance.

 Mount Marcy hiking trailhead begins in the Adirondack Loj parking lot near Heart Lake.
 To reach the parking lot you need to take Adirondack Loj Road off NY-73 (Cascade Road).